leptonai/leptonai/docs/internal/infra/satellite-eks-node-ubuntu-laptop.md

 Expected error:

 > Warning  MissingClusterDNS  8s (x4 over 15s)  kubelet            pod: "nginx-pod_default(ca1526ce-cd18-4a3b-b4a0-70746f96d38f)". kubelet does not have ClusterDNS IP configured and cannot create Pod using "ClusterFirst" policy.
 Falling back to "Default" policy.

+## TODOs

+- Update taint key to be more consistent.
+- Check IPAMD config.